Harry24k/adversarial-attacks-pytorch/README.md

 ## Citation

-If you want to cite this package, please use the following BibTex:
+If you use this package, please cite the following BibTex:

 ```
 @article{kim2020torchattacks,